-The Council's standard 'kick-sampling' technique was used at two sites to collect streambed macroinvertebrates from the Kahouri Stream on 7 April 2015 to determine whether or not consented stormwater discharges from the Contact Energy site had had any recent detrimental effect upon the macroinvertebrate communities of the Kahouri stream.
-Samples were sorted and identified to provide the number of taxa (richness), MCI, and SQMCI_S scores for each site.
+The Council's standard 'kick-sampling' technique was used at two sites to collect streambed macroinvertebrates from the Kahouri Stream on 14 April 2016 to determine whether or not consented stormwater discharges from the Contact Energy site had had any recent detrimental effect upon the macroinvertebrate communities of the Kahouri stream.
+Samples were sorted and identified to provide the number of taxa (richness), MCI, and SQMCIS scores for each site.

 The MCI is a measure of the overall sensitivity of the macroinvertebrate community to the effects of organic pollution in stony streams.
 It is based on the presence/absence of taxa with varying degrees of sensitivity to environmental conditions.
 It may be used in soft-bottomed streams to detect trends over time.
-The SQMCI_S takes into account taxa abundance as well as sensitivity to pollution, and may reveal more subtle changes in communities, particularly if non-organic impacts are occurring.
+The SQMCIS takes into account taxa abundance as well as sensitivity to pollution, and may reveal more subtle changes in communities, particularly if non-organic impacts such as elevated silt levels from stormwater discharges are occurring.

-Significant differences in either MCI or SQMCI_S between sites indicate the degree of adverse effects (if any) of discharges being monitored.
+Significant differences in either MCI or SQMCIS between sites indicate the degree of adverse effects (if any) of discharges being monitored.